-The Haven Center is a Massachusetts domestic profit corporation in good standing that is applying for licenses from the Massachusetts Cannabis Control Commission (the "Commission") to operate an adult-use Cultivation and Product Manufacturing facility, as well as adult-use retail establishments in the Commonwealth.
-In addition, The Haven Center has also applied for and received three (3) Provisional Certificates of Registration ("PCRs") from the Medical Use of Marijuana Program to operate vertically-integrated Medical Marijuana Treatment Centers ("MMTCs") and is currently in the Inspections phase.
+Haven Center is a Massachusetts domestic profit corporation in good standing that is applying for licenses from the Massachusetts Cannabis Control Commission (the "Commission") to operate an adult use Cultivation and Product Manufacturing facility, as well as three (3) adultuse retail establishments in the Commonwealth.
+In addition, Haven Center has also applied for and received three (3) Provisional Certificates of Registration from the Massachusetts Department of Public Health (the "DPH") to operate vertically-integrated Medical Marijuana Treatment Centers and is currently in the Inspections phase.

-The Haven Center will file, in a form and manner specified by the Commission, applications for licensure as a ME consisting of three (3) packets: an Application of Intent packet; a Background Check packet; and a Management and Operations Profile packet, in addition to submission of the required fees.
+Haven Center will file, in a form and manner specified by the Commission, applications for licensure as a ME consisting of three (3) packets: an Application of Intent packet; a Background Check packet; and a Management and Operations Profile packet, in addition to submission of the required fees.